News of Interest.TV

 “Last Plane Out” - Official Trailer

-This trailer from the 1982 Hollywood movie “Last Plane Out” presents a representation of the chaos which ensued at the end of the Somoza Presidency when the Sandinistas took power.
-The film chronicles the journey of the journalist Jack Cox (who co-wrote Somoza's book Nicaragua Betrayed) to Nicaragua when Somoza was battling insurgents.
+This trailer from the 1982 Hollywood movie “Last Plane Out” presents a representation of the chaos that ensued at the end of the Somoza Presidency when the Sandinistas took power.
+The film chronicles the journey of the journalist Jack Cox (who co-wrote Somoza’s book Nicaragua Betrayed) to Nicaragua when Somoza was battling insurgents.

-“Nicaragua: An Unfinished Revolution” - Part 2 ( Note: This is a “disinformation” video )
+”Nicaragua: An Unfinished Revolution” - Part 2 (Note: This is a “disinformation” video)

-This documentary presented on the (covertly CIA associated) Al Jazeera television network in 2009 supplies common extreme leftist disinformation about the Sandinista political revolution in Nicaragua which overthrew the democratically elected pro-U.S. leader Anastasio Somoza.
+This documentary presented on the (covertly CIA associated) Al Jazeera television network in 2009 supplies common extreme leftist disinformation about the Sandinista political revolution in Nicaragua that overthrew the democratically elected pro-U.S. leader Anastasio Somoza.
 The documentary reinforces the official view of the Sandinista rebels as being “courageous adversaries of Washington” who stood up against the U.S. and won, and suggests that the Sandinistas are a “positive force” for the country despite criticizing them.
 The video then details the official view of how the U.S. then needed to “intervene” to stop the Sandinistas in 1982 by empowering the Contras against them, however in reality much proof shows that both the Contras and the Sandinistas are controlled by the same global elite as a part of a larger strategy of destabilizing Central America for eventual globalist ulterior motives of consolidation of those countries under a totalitarian New World Order.

 The Assassination of Anastasio Somoza in 1980